joehand/Visualize-This-Examples/ch4/README.md

 In this chapter we look at using bar graphs to show data over time.
 Plus there are lots of hot dogs eaten.
 Fun!

+You can find all of the graphs/images in the sub directories.

 ##Part 1: Hot Dog Eating Contest Graph (Fig 4-5)

 ####Making the Graph with R